castorini/anserini/docs/regressions/regressions-dl21-passage-splade-pp-sd.md

 ## Retrieval

 Topics and qrels are stored [here](https://github.com/castorini/anserini-tools/tree/master/topics-and-qrels), which is linked to the Anserini repo as a submodule.
-The regression experiments here evaluate on the 53 topics for which NIST has provided judgments as part of the TREC 2021 Deep Learning Track.
+The regression experiments here evaluate on the 53 topics for which NIST has provided judgments as part of the [TREC 2021 Deep Learning Track](https://trec.nist.gov/data/deep2021.html).
-The original data can be found [here](https://trec.nist.gov/data/deep2021.html).

 After indexing has completed, you should be able to perform retrieval as follows: